-Since 11 March 2008, the medium-range variable-resolution ensemble system (VAREPS) has been merged with the monthly coupled ensemble system, which has been operational at ECMWF since October 2004 (see Vitart (2004) for a description of the system).
+Since 11 March 2008, the medium-range variable-resolution ensemble system (VAREPS) has been merged with the monthly ensemble system, which has been operational at ECMWF since October 2004 (see Vitart (2004) for a description of the system).
 The merged VAREPS/monthly system (hereafter simply called the Ensemble Prediction System, EPS; see Vitart et al., 2008) runs twice-a-day, at 00 and 12 UTC.
-Forecasts are run with with persisted SST anomalies from day 0 to day 10, and with coupled ocean model from day 10 to day 15.
 On Mondays and Thursdays, the 00 UTC forecasts are extended to day 32.

-The ocean model is NEMO (see Madec, 2008), coupled to the atmospheric model through the Ocean Atmosphere Sea Ice Soil (OASIS) coupler with a 3-hour frequency.
-The ocean initial conditions come from the near-real-time component of the operational ocean analysis (NEMOVAR, see Mogensen et al., 2012) and from the Ocean ReAnalysis System 4 (ORAS4, see Balmaseda et al., 2013) for re-forecasts.
-For each ensemble member, during LegA (day 0 to 10) the ocean model is forced by the fluxes provided by the atmospheric integration (during this period, the persisted SST anomaly used to force the atmosphere is also used to constrain the SST of the ocean model, see Vitart et al., 2008).
+The atmospheric model IFS is coupled from initial time to the ocean model NEMO (see Madec, 2008).
+The coupling uses the single executable framework described by Mogensen et al. (2012b).
+The ocean initial conditions come from the near-real-time component of the operational ocean analysis (NEMOVAR, see Mogensen et al., 2012a) and from the Ocean ReAnalysis System 4 (ORAS4, see Balmaseda et al., 2013) for re-forecasts.
+Further details on the coupling are given in 3.1.

 The 51 EPS non-linear integrations are performed twice a day, with initial times 00 and 12 UTC, up to forecast day 15, with a (T639) resolution from day 0 to day 10, and with lower (T319) resolution from day 10 to day 15.
-In the vertical, all integrations have 62 levels, with the model top at 5 hPa.
+In the vertical, all integrations have 91 levels, with the model top at 1 Pa.

 On 11 March 2008, a new ensemble re-forecast suite has been implemented to estimate the model climatological distribution (see Hagedorn, 2008 for a description of the system).
-The re-forecast suite is based on 5-member ensembles, integrated with the same model version used in the operational EPS, and run once-a-week (on Thursdays) for the same calendar day over the past 20 years (in 2012, from 1992 to 2011).
-Thus, every week 100 ensemble members (5×20) can be accessed to estimate the model climatology and/or for further calibration purposes.
+The re-forecast suite is based on 11-member ensembles, integrated with the same model version used in the operational EPS, and run twice weekly (on Mondays and Thursdays) for the same calendar day over the past 20 years (in 2014, from 1994 to 2013).
+Thus, every week 440 ensemble members $((11+11)\times 20)$ can be accessed to estimate the model climatology and/or for further calibration purposes.
 The initial conditions for the re-forecasts are defined by ERA-Interim analyses (Dee et al., 2011).
 Re-forecasts are used to generate some operational medium-range (e.g. the Extreme Forecast Index) and monthly products.